-- Locate the WWN for your switch on the switch ID pull-out tab located on the bottom of the port side of the switch. - 2.
-From the Switch WWN list (FIGURE 7 on page 17), choose the switch's WWN prefix numbers and then enter the last six alphanumeric digits of your switch's WWN.
-Each two alphanumeric digits must be separated by a colon. - Click Next.
+- 1. Locate the WWN for your switch on the switch ID pull-out tab located on the bottom of the port side of the switch. - 2.
+From the Switch WWN list (Figure 7 on page 20), choose the switch's WWN prefix numbers and then enter the last six alphanumeric digits of your switch's WWN.
+Each two alphanumeric digits must be separated by a colon. - 3.
+Click Next.

-When EZSwitchSetup discovers the switch, it displays the discovered IP addresses (IPv4 and IPv6), as shown in FIGURE 8 on page 17.
+When EZSwitchSetup discovers the switch, it displays the discovered IP addresses (IPv4 and IPv6), as shown in the following figure.